Entropy of mixing: Relationship to information theory

-The thermodynamic entropy is only due to positional uncertainty, so we may take the "alphabet" to be any of the r different species in the gas, and, at equilibrium, the probability that a given particle is of type i is simply the mole fraction xi for that particle.
+The thermodynamic entropy is only due to positional uncertainty, so we may take the "alphabet" to be any of the r different chemical species in the gas, and, at equilibrium, the probability that a given particle is of type i is simply the mole fraction xi for that particle.
 Since we are dealing with ideal gases, the identity of nearby particles is irrelevant.
 Multiplying by the number of particles N yields the change in entropy of the entire system from the unmixed case in which all of the pi were either 1 or 0.
 We again obtain the entropy of mixing on multiplying by the Boltzmann constant $k_\text{B}$.

 So thermodynamic entropy with r chemical species with a total of N particles has a parallel to an information source that has r distinct symbols with messages that are N symbols long.

 Application to gases

 In gases there is a lot more spatial uncertainty because most of their volume is merely empty space.
 We can regard the mixing process as allowing the contents of the two originally separate contents to expand into the combined volume of the two conjoined containers.
 The two lattices that allow us to conceptually localize molecular centers of mass also join.
 The total number of empty cells is the sum of the numbers of empty cells in the two components prior to mixing.
 Consequently, that part of the spatial uncertainty concerning whether any molecule is present in a lattice cell is the sum of the initial values, and does not increase upon "mixing".

 Almost everywhere we look, we find empty lattice cells.
 Nevertheless, we do find molecules in a few occupied cells.
 When there is real mixing, for each of those few occupied cells, there is a contingent uncertainty about which kind of molecule it is.
 When there is no real mixing because the two substances are identical, there is no uncertainty about which kind of molecule it is.
 Using conditional probabilities, it turns out that the analytical problem for the small subset of occupied cells is exactly the same as for mixed liquids, and the increase in the entropy, or spatial uncertainty, has exactly the same form as obtained previously.
 Obviously the subset of occupied cells is not the same at different times.
 But only when there is real mixing and an occupied cell is found do we ask which kind of molecule is there.

 See also: Gibbs paradox, in which it would seem that "mixing" two samples of the same gas would produce entropy.